platformsh/platformsh-docs/src/administration/snapshot-and-restore.md

 ## Restore

-You will see the snapshot in the activity feed of your environment in the Platform.sh console.
+You will see the snapshot in the activity feed of your environment in the Platform.sh management console.
 You can trigger the restore by clicking on the `restore` link.
 You can also restore the snapshot to a different environment using the CLI.

 You can list existing snapshots with the CLI as follows: